 Our continued success depends on our System's ability to anticipate and respond effectively to continuously shifting consumer demographics, trends in food sourcing, food preparation and consumer preferences in the IEO segment.
-We must continuously adapt to deliver a relevant experience for our customers amidst a highly competitive, value-driven operating environment.
-We continue to implement initiatives to address these shifts at an aggressive pace.
+In order to deliver a relevant experience for our customers amidst a highly competitive, value-driven operating environment, we must implement initiatives to adapt at an aggressive pace.
 There is no assurance that these initiatives will be successful and, if they are not, our financial results could be adversely impacted.